blong711/Shopify-theme2/PROMPT.md

 5. Testing and Documentation
    - [ ] Verify all settings work correctly
    - [ ] Update README with list of new settings
-   - [ ] Describe how to use the electronic layout
+   - [ ] Describe how to use the bicycle layout

 ## ✅ Notes
 - Extract all text from HTML to create meaningful settings
 - Name settings clearly and consistently (e.g., announcement_text, hotline_number)
 - Reuse existing settings when possible instead of creating new ones
 - Provide default values from the original HTML so the section works correctly when added
+- Convert class for each layout correct

 By following this guide, you'll create a highly customizable header section based on detailed analysis of the input HTML, optimizing code reuse from home1 and creating a manageable component.